 8.

-a relatively big site, add the coup to your media kit, your Web site, and maybe
+a relatively big site, add the coup to your media kit, your Web site, and blog

 Remember, you’re not just selling books here.
 You’re